Don't wait to look for these signs.

 Should you go to couples therapy before you get to this point?

-That being said, it’s also OK if you did wait and now you want to make one last effort to save the relationship or marriage.
-Maybe you just weren’t ready until now.
-Everyone has their own process.
+It’s also OK if you have waited to make one last effort to save your relationship.
+Everyone has their timeline, and you weren’t ready until now.

 1. Your gut says it’s time.

-Your internal warning bell may be letting you know that your relationship has changed in some way.
-Or problematic patterns that were always there are no longer working for you.
+Your internal warning bell lets you know your relationship has changed somehow.
+Problematic patterns that were always there are no longer working for you.

 When you slow down and listen to your intuition, you probably know a lot that your conscious mind isn’t even always aware of.
 Take some deep breaths and let your mind wander to your relationship.

-Sit quietly and just let the answer come from your own internal knowing.
-Usually, when something isn’t totally right in your relationship, you know, on a deep level, that you need to slow down and check in with yourself.
+Sit quietly and just let the answer come from your internal knowing.
+When something isn’t right in your relationship, you usually know, on a deep level, that you need to slow down and check in with yourself.

 Intuition is your friend.

-2. You keep having the same fight over and over and nothing feels resolved.
+2. You keep having the same fight, and nothing feels resolved.

-You’re just getting more and more frustrated with each other and feeling stuck.
-You want to feel heard and understood, but you’re feeling judged and alone.
+You’re just getting more frustrated with each other and feeling stuck.
+You want to be heard and understood but feel judged and alone.
 All couples have perpetual issues.

 John Gottman, the well-known relationship researcher at the Gottman Institute, estimates that about 69 percent of relationship issues are not solvable!

-If you’re having trouble getting to that place, there may be negative communication patterns or other challenges getting in the way.
+If you’re having trouble getting there, you may have negative communication patterns or other challenges getting in the way.

 Couples therapy can help you understand what’s causing you both to feel stuck and work through that so that you once again feel hopeful and heard.

-RELATED: What Couples Therapy Really Is — And How It Can Fix A Marriage
+RELATED: What Couples Therapy Is — And How It Can Fix A Marriage

-3. You're feeling distant and disconnected and avoid talking through tough issues.
+3. You feel distant and disconnected and avoid talking through challenging issues.

 Maybe you and your partner tend to be conflict-avoidant types who like to keep the other person happy by never bringing up what’s bothering them.

-This can work for some couples, but if there’s never any conflict that’s a sign that problems are being swept under the rug that will eventually cause distance and disconnect.
+This can work for some couples, but if there’s never any conflict, that’s a sign problems are being swept under the rug that will eventually cause distance and disconnect.

 Some conflict is necessary in relationships.
-It helps you really understand and feel close to each other.
+It helps you understand and feel close to each other.

-The good news is that you and your partner can become closer again if you’re willing to talk more honestly and openly about your feelings, even the scratchy ones.
-Couples therapy can help with that.
+The good news is you and your partner can become closer again if you talk more honestly and openly about your feelings, even the scratchy ones.
+Couples therapy can help.

 For example, you may have just gotten engaged.
 Couples therapy at this stage can be preventative, fun, and useful.